pengpeng-yu/FastPCC/README.md

-This project contains an implementation of our ICME 2023 and TMM papers on convolutional point cloud compression.
+This project contains an implementation of our ICME 2023, TMM, and ECCV 2026 papers on convolutional point cloud compression.
 Contact me for any reproduction issue: <yupp5@mail2.sysu.edu.cn>.

 Detailed experimental results of [1, 2] on Intel Xeon Gold 5118 and NVIDIA 2080Ti are available at [OneDrive](https://mssysueducn-my.sharepoint.com/:u:/g/personal/yupp5_ms_sysu_edu_cn/EbzFDM93okNPmceKE5ZLzhgBZPJ1Cb4L-GeoP3stilFJxQ).